-An Arduino powered birthday reminder device that'll wish you happy birthday for 50 years on a single CR2450 coin cell.
+An Arduino powered birthday reminder device that will wish you on your birthday for 50 years on a single CR2450 coin cell.

 Project tutorial by Vishnu M Aiea